Battle of Siffin: Second meeting

 Evidently not endorsed by Ali, the second meeting was convened in Udhruh in January 659, or in August–September 658, probably to discuss the succession to Ali.
-Not part of the arbitration process, this second meeting was solely an initiative of Mu'awiya, who also invited the sons of prominent companions to take part, including Abd-Allah ibn Umar, Abd al-Rahman ibn Abi Bakr, Abd-Allah ibn al-Zubayr, al-Mughira ibn Shu'ba, and some others.
+Not part of the arbitration process, this second meeting was solely an initiative of Mu'awiya, who also invited the sons of prominent companions to take part, including Abd Allah ibn Umar, Abd al-Rahman ibn Abi Bakr, Abd Allah ibn al-Zubayr, and some others.
 Some of these were from Hejaz and had remained neutral throughout the conflict, perhaps lured to Udhruh by the promise of a broad shura for choosing the next caliph.
 Their presence was nevertheless a major coup, suggests Madelung, because Hejaz was still controlled by Ali at the time.
-In particular, that Abd-Allah ibn Umar accepted the invitation of Mu'awiya hints at his interest in the caliphate, contrary to the rumors showing him uninterested.
-The negotiations failed eventually, as the two arbitrators could not agree on the next caliph: Amr supported Mu'awiya, while Abu Musa nominated his son-in-law Abd Allah ibn Umar, who stood down in the interest of unity by his own account, or because he was intimidated by Mu'awiya, who is said to have publicly threatened him in the closing gala.
+In particular, that Abd Allah ibn Umar accepted the invitation of Mu'awiya hints at his interest in the caliphate, contrary to the rumors showing him uninterested.
+The negotiations failed eventually, as the two arbitrators could not agree on the next caliph: Amr supported Mu'awiya, while Abu Musa nominated his son-in-law Abd Allah ibn Umar, who stood down in the interest of unity by his own account, or because he was intimidated by Mu'awiya, who is said to have threatened him in the closing gala.

 As for the final scene of the Udhruh meeting, one popular account is that Abu Musa deposed both Ali and Mu'awiya and called for a council to appoint the new caliph per his earlier agreement with Amr.
-When Amr took the stage, however, he deposed Ali but confirmed Mu'awiya as the new caliph, thus breaking his agreement with Abu Musa.
+When Amr took the stage, however, he deposed Ali and proclaimed Mu'awiya as caliph, thus breaking his agreement with Abu Musa.
 Similar variants of this account are recounted by Ibn Muzahim and al-Kufi.
 The Kufan delegation then reacted furiously to Abu Musa's concessions, and he fled to Mecca in disgrace, whereas Amr was well-received by Mu'awiya upon his return to Syria.
 The common view is that the arbitration failed, or was inconclusive.
 This sentiment is perhaps summed up by the early historian Khalifah ibn Khayyat in one sentence, "The arbiters agreed on nothing."
-The arbitration nevertheless gave the Syrians the opportunity to regroup, according to Momen, and strengthened their support for Mu'awiya while weakening the position of Ali.
+The arbitration nevertheless strengthened the position of Mu'awiya and the support of the Syrians, while weakening the position of Ali and the support of the Iraqis.